Intercategories: A framework for three-dimensional category theory: Spans in double categories

 In elementary terms, this means the following.
 Let $ {\mathbb A} = {\bf A}_2\ \threepppp/>`>`>/<400>^{p_1} |{m} _{p_2} \ {\bf A}_1\ \three/>`<-`>/^{\partial_0} | {\id}_{\partial_1} \ {\bf A}_0 $.
 Then $ {\bf A}_0 $ and $ {\bf A}_1 $ have pullbacks preserved by $ \partial_0 $ and $ \partial_1 $.
 Furthermore a choice of pullback has been made also preserved by $ \partial_0 $ and $ \partial_1 $.
 So a chosen pullback in $ {\bf A}_1 $ will look like

 The point of choosing pullbacks is not a question of the axiom of choice, which we use unashamedly, but of choosing them compatibly with $ \partial_0, \partial_1 $.
-This doesn't follow just from preservation but it is almost always possible, e.g.\ if every horizontal isomorphism has a companion.
+Mere preservation of the pullbacks by $ \partial_0 $ and $ \partial_1 $ doesn't imply that we can make such a choice, but under weak conditions on $ {\mathbb A} $, e.g. every horizontal isomorphism has a companion, it is possible to do so.

 Given such a compatible choice, it follows that $ {\bf A}_2 = {\bf A}_1 \times_{{\bf A}_0} {\bf A}_1 $ has a choice of pullbacks compatible with $ p_1 $ and $p_2 $, i.e.\ compatible pairs of chosen pullbacks in $ {\bf A}_1 $ give a pullback in $ {\bf A}_2 $.
 We are not assuming that $ m : {\bf A}_2 \to {\bf A}_1 $ preserves pullbacks, but there is always a universally given comparison cell